 All subsequent lines can be given in any order unless that line relates to a previous piece of input.
 Such lines contain 'options' which generally also require the specification of further information.
 This information can normally follow on the same line or on the subsequent line.
-For example the pressure to be applied to a structure could be input as either pressure 10.0 or pressure 10.0 pressure 1000 kbar
+For example the pressure to be applied to a structure could be input as either pressure 1000 kbar